 We feel that it is crucial that a child’s first dental appointment goes well in order to build trust.
 For this reason, we only do as much as the child feels comfortable allowing us to do.
 Depending on the age and size of the child, some children remain in the laps of their parent during the examination.
 We slowly introduce the child to the instruments we use and allow them to touch them so that they are not fearful.
 If the child is cooperative, we will proceed with taking radiographs of their teeth, if appropriate, and to clean their teeth.

 My child gets very nervous at the dentist office.
 Do I need to see a “kids only” dentist?

 For those that have some anxiety at the office, we offer nitrous, or laughing gas, to our patients to help make them feel relaxed and comfortable during their appointment.
 For most of our patients, nitrous is a wonderful tool to help them complete their treatment.
 Although Dr. Khoda is very comfortable and capable of treating the dental needs of kids, there may be situations where she will recommend the patient to see a pediatric dentist based on the complexity of the child’s needs.

 Why choose Argyle Family Dental as your pediatric dentist?

-Dr. Kennelly has two kids of his own and understands the needs of each child are different.
-He helps his younger patients feel comfortable and achieve a healthy and beautiful smile.
+Dr. Khoda understands the needs of each child are different.
+She helps her younger patients feel comfortable and achieve a healthy and beautiful smile.
 He focuses on oral and whole-body health, reviewing all recommendations, and forming a long term plan with each child’s parents.
 The health of your child’s teeth is very important as they have many years ahead of them.
 You are in charge of choosing your path!